mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 11:45 Then add a new class file to the .models projects and modify 11:49 Add the Migration via PM console: add-migration AddCategoryToDb 11:50 Build succeeded...great
+11:51 Break....
-12:40 Getting errors, still didn't figure it out yet....bruhhhhhhhh tired honestly
+12:40 Getting errors, still didn't figure it out yet....bruhhhhhhhh tired honestly 12:45 still wondering how to update the dbcontext.cs I just created 12:49 let's move on, I;ll go back to that later
+12:50 Add a new foldder in the MathysBooks.DataAccess and name it Repository 12:52 then add an IRepository for the interface folder inside the Repository Folder 12:55 now im gonna add a new item of type interface inside the IRepository folder 1:00 just modify the IRepository.cs Item
+1:08 Implement the class that implements the Repository 1:15 I just Included the using system in the Repository.cs Item and view the potential fixes and implement the interface
+1:26 then modify the code to create the constructors and dependency injection (DI)